 Who performs surgery at this type of clinic?

 Only licensed veterinarians can perform spay or neuter surgeries.
-The clinic staff will consist of three Michigan licensed veterinarians, two licensed veterinary technicians, along with veterinary assistants and a clinic manager.
+The clinic staff will consist of one Michigan licensed veterinarian, two licensed veterinary technicians, along with veterinary assistants and a clinic manager.

 Why is the cost less than traditional veterinary clinics?